dilrukshax/UserRegistrationApp/README.md

 ## **Project Overview**

-This project is a **User Registration and Login System** built using **Blazor**, **ASP.NET Core**, and **Entity Framework Core**.
-It allows users to register, securely store their credentials using password hashing (BCrypt), and log in with their credentials.
-The backend is implemented using ASP.NET Core API endpoints, while the frontend is developed using Blazor components.
+This project is a **User Registration and Login System** built using **Blazor WebAssembly**, **ASP.NET Core Identity**, **SQL Server**, and **Entity Framework Core**.
+It enables users to register, securely store their credentials, authenticate, and log in.
+The backend is developed using ASP.NET Core Web API with Identity for user management, while the frontend is built with Blazor WebAssembly to provide a seamless user experience.

 ### **Key Features**
 - **User Registration**: Register with a username, email, and password.
 Passwords are securely hashed before being stored in the database.
-- **User Login**: Validate credentials by comparing the entered password with the securely hashed password in the database.
-- **Data Access**: Leverages Entity Framework Core for seamless database interactions and management of user data.
+- **User Login**: Authenticate users by validating their credentials and managing their session securely.
+- **Public and Private API Endpoints**: Public endpoints for registration and login, and private endpoints for user-related operations.
+- **Secure Data Access**: Uses **Entity Framework Core** to interact with SQL Server for secure user data management.
+- **Blazor WebAssembly Frontend**: Frontend is developed using Blazor WebAssembly, enabling full-stack development with C#.

 ---